 - Enjoy the result

-Let’s make our hands dirty and configure AWS Backup to backup our AWS resources.
+Let’s dirty our hands and configure AWS Backup to backup our AWS resources.

 Creating a backup plan

 The backup plan is nothing more than a configuration, which allows you to configure a backup strategy for your AWS resources.

 To configure a Backup plan, walk into your AWS Backup console and click Create Backup plan button.

 You’ll come to the wizard, which allows you to simplify plan configuration.

 You can choose a predefined configuration from the template or create it from scratch.

 We’ll build a new plan for this article, so choose the appropriate item from the menu and let’s get started.

 First, you need to provide a backup name: